Go to new site songfest.com.au

-A Cappella West is a female vocal harmony chorus based in Perth, Western Australia; a 90+ voice chorus under the co-direction of Lindsey Dyer and Jo Oosterhoff.
+ACW is a vocal harmony chorus based in Perth, Western Australia; a 90+ voice chorus under the co-direction of Lindsey Dyer and Jo Oosterhoff.
 ACW was founded in 2008 as a brand-new chorus with practically no experience in barbershop singing.
 Within 2 years, they participated in their first National competition (2010), coming 4th place overall.
 They achieved 6th place in Canberra in 2012 in a tough contest, and were excited to be placed 2nd and achieve the Most Improved Chorus award in Perth in 2013.
-Only 2 years later, just 7 years after forming, they competed in Hobart and WON the 2015 Australian Championship.
+Also 2015 National Champions.

 Cleanskins are from Dunsborough, Busselton and surrounding areas.
 They began singing (and sharing a red or two) about 15 years ago and continue to enjoy meeting on a Friday night to sing & have fun together.
 They mostly sing A Cappella but you might hear the occasional ukulele or guitar.
 Listen out for their famous “Cow Medley”!
 Yeehaw…